 …from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.
 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.

+There is nothing here about authoritatively teaching geology or biology.
 Likewise, Jesus said that the function of the Old Testament was to testify about him and his saving work (John 5:40; Luke 24:44).
 Peter (I Pet 1: 10-12) wrote that prophets spoke of the sufferings and glory of Christ.
-This is all theology and morals.
-There is nothing here about authoritatively teaching geology or biology.
-This is a biblical view of the Bible’s intent, which differs from some evangelical statements about inerrancy which mistakenly over-extend the Bible’s sphere of authority into general science or history.
+Again, this is all theology and morals, nothing about teaching on the physical details of creation.
+This is a biblical view of the Bible’s intent, which differs from some evangelical statements about inerrancy which mistakenly over-extend the Bible’s sphere of authority into general science.

 In pagan thought, the celestial lights represented gods which held power over men.
 The Israelites themselves had a hard time shaking off worship of the sun and moon (Job 31:26-28).
 Genesis 1 thoroughly subverts this idolatry: the sun, moon and stars are totally demythologized, being mere created objects.
 Ironically, instead of humans serving them, the celestial luminaries are (in Genesis) to serve humans by providing light and marking off the days and seasons.